-Since bedrooms are often unseen by guests, they tend to become catch all spaces where junk accumulates.
-However the truth is, your bedroom should be one of the most relaxing and enjoyable rooms in the house.
+Since bedrooms are often unseen by guests, they tend to become catch-all spaces where junk accumulates.
+However, the truth is, your bedroom should be one of the most relaxing and enjoyable rooms in the house.
 If you are having trouble getting your bedroom organized, you will find some helpful tips below.
-We have compiled a list of 7 bedroom organization tips you won’t want to miss.
+We have compiled a list of 7 bedroom organization ideas you won’t want to miss.
 Take a peek at how easy they are.

 Utilize under bed space

-This is a wonderful spot to store shoes, winter clothes, seasonal accessories, etc. If your bed is not high enough, simply have a few stilts made for your bed out of wood blocks.
+This is a wonderful spot to store shoes, winter clothes, seasonal accessories, etc. If your bed is not high enough, simply have a few stilts made for your bed out of wood blocks or simply purchase a set of bed risers to get the job done.
 That will open the space up and allow you to really pack it in!